1. Kits & Plans

 Overview

-Originally designed to fit in a 20′ shipping container, the Dipper 19 is roomy inside, with a couple of other noteworthy features.
+Originally designed to fit in a 20′ shipping container, the Dipper 19 is roomy inside, with many noteworthy features.
 The first is her use of twin 4-cycle outboards on the stern.
-There is no burying of the outboards in a well or trying to disguise them.
-They are mounted proudly on the stern.
-Part of this plan is to allow them to be de-mounted for the container stowage, but the other part is to allow them to be as efficient as possible, which will allow for increased maneuverability of the twin engines.
+There is no burying of the outboards in a well or awkward attempts to hide them.
+They are meant to be used.
+Two smaller outboards are light enough to be removed by hand when needed, for maintenance or container stowage.

-By placing one engine in the forward and the other in reverse the boat can turn neatly in a tight circle.
-If you need the other direction to come into play, then reverse the process and she will turn about the other way.
-With twin 10-hp outboards, the fuel burned at 6 knots speed will be something less than 1 gallon of fuel per hour, or to put it another way, an efficiency of 1 gallon of fuel burned for 7 miles of travel.
-At top speed, the twin 10s will offer 10 knots of speed and twin 15s would offer 12 knots of speed.
+Two engines are also convenient for maneuvering.
+By placing one engine in forward and the other in reverse, the boat can turn neatly in a tight circle.
+With twin 10-hp outboards, the fuel burned at 6 knots speed will be something less than 1 gallon of fuel per hour, or to put it another way, an efficiency of 7 miles per gallon.
+At top speed, the twin 10's will offer 10 knots of speed and twin 15's will yield 12 knots.

 The cockpit is left open and unencumbered by seats or other appendages.
-The whole idea is to have a couple of comfortable folding chairs that have the space of being used in the cockpit well without restricting one into one position or another.
-Flexibility is really the key!
-With this arrangement, it leaves enough open space for the two outboards to be laid on their sides for transport.
+A couple of comfortable, high-quality folding chairs use less space and offer great flexibility compared to built-in furniture.
+This also leaves enough open space for the two outboards to be laid on their sides for transport.

-In the cabin, there is a standup galley that has all the ingredients necessary to function and under the forward trunk cabin, there is space for a porta-potty and twin berths on both sides really a remarkable amount of room inside and out for a boat under 20ft. in length.
-In the evening, the porta-potty could be placed in the pilothouse or cockpit.
-A filler piece can be used in the berth area to make a large almost queen-sized bed.
+In the cabin, there is a standup galley that has all the ingredients necessary to function and under the forward trunk cabin, there is space for a porta-potty and twin berths on both sides.
+A remarkable amount of room inside and out for a boat under 20ft in length!
+In the evening, the porta-potty can be shifted to the pilothouse or cockpit.
+A filler piece in the berth area creates a huge, almost queen-sized bed.

 Power: Twin Hi-Thrust 10-hp or Twin 15-hp or Single 90-hp